-Route in the men u tree:
+Route in the men loute in the menu tree:

 Parameters Streams Physical stream Stream 1.

 Fluid Liquid Crude oil & product

 The crude oil and product data page is shown on the figure below.

 Function of the F keys on the Crude oil and products data page